- About WIYN

 - Internal Use

-NEID (NUH-eed or NOO-id, rhymes with “fluid”), which gets its name from the Tohono O'odham word meaning "to see", is funded by the joint NASA/NSF Exoplanet Exploration Program (or NN-EXPLORE), and is scheduled to begin commissioning at WIYN in June 2019.
+NEID (NUH-eed or NOO-id, rhymes with “fluid”), which gets its name from the Tohono O'odham word meaning "to see", is funded by the joint NASA/NSF Exoplanet Exploration Program (or NN-EXPLORE).

 - Echelle design with prism cross-disperser